-This issue we are asking for submissions related to our theme of Departure and Arrival
+This issue we are asking for submissions related to our theme of Movement.

 Tell us your story!
 We welcome broad interpretations of our theme.
 We welcome reflective pieces, humor, fiction, creative nonfiction, video, art, photography, and expressions from all students and trainees in the healthcare fields on the humanity and inhumanity of medicine.
 We strongly welcome the voices of those who’ve taken unusual routes to medicine, those who are underrepresented in medical fields, our colleagues who identify as POC or members of the LGBTQIA+ community, and of course, we want to hear your story; whomever you may be.